bimdata/python-api-client/docs/CollaborationApi.md

 Update the permission of a group on a folder

  Update the permission of a group on a folder.
-0: ACCESS_DENIED,             50: READ_ONLY,             100: READ_WRTIE               Required scopes: org:manage
+Permissions choices are : ``` 1: ACCESS_DENIED, 50: READ_ONLY, 100: READ_WRTIE ``` When this route is used, the permission of all children in the folder will be updated unless a child has already been updated with this route.
+In this case, if the updated permission is the same as the previously modified child's, the child will lose its \"independence\" and follow the parent's future permission when it is modified again.
+Required scopes: org:manage

 ### Example